wiedem/dvesecurity-apple/Source/DVESecurity.docc/Keychain/Keys/QueryRSAKey_5.md

 - Note: This method uses the SHA-1 of the public key to find the corresponding private key in the keychain.

-The following example shows how you can query a private key of type ``RSAPrivateKey`` from the keychain and the default keychain access group.
+The following example shows how you can query a private key type implementing the ``RSAPrivateKey`` protocol from the keychain and the default keychain access group.
 ```swift
 Keychain.queryKey(for: publicKey) { (result: Result<Crypto.RSA.PrivateKey?, Error>) in
     do {